Death Valley National Park, California, USA travel guide

 Getting Around Death Valley National Park, California, USA

-A high-clearance 4WD vehicle is highly recommended, especially if you plan to explore off-road areas like Racetrack Playa or Titus Canyon.
+A high-clearance 4WD vehicle is highly recommended for exploring off-pavement attractions like Racetrack Playa and Titus Canyon.

 What to Pack

-• At least 4 gallons of water per person per day – this is non-negotiable for survival.
+• At least 4 gallons of water per person per day, even for short excursions.

-• Wide-brimmed hat, sunglasses, and high-SPF sunscreen to protect against intense sun.
+• Wide-brimmed hat, sunglasses, and high SPF sunscreen.

-• Sturdy hiking boots with good ankle support for varied terrain.
+• Sturdy hiking boots with good ankle support.

 • First-aid kit, including blister treatment and electrolyte tablets.